Frequently Asked Questions

 • Heat resistance: Granite is heat-resistant, making it a good choice for kitchens where hot pots and pans are frequently placed on the counters.

-• Low Maintenance: With proper sealing, granite is easy to maintain and clean, resisting bacteria and other contaminants.
+• Low maintenance: With proper sealing, granite is easy to maintain and clean, resisting bacteria and other contaminants.

 • Resale value: Granite countertops can increase the resale value of a home.